 PREVIOUS LIVE SESSIONS - WATCH NOW

-⏰ On Wednesday, November 18th at 7pm, Chef Chris showed us how to make some of his favorite holiday recipes:
+⏰ On Wednesday (November 18th) Chef Chris showed us how to make some of his favorite holiday recipes:

 • Turkey Breast Roulade Stuffed with Dressing Creamy

 • Texas Pecan Pie cocktail

 Classically trained in French, Mediterranean, West Indian and East African cuisine, Chef Chris Williams has made a name for himself serving up well-refined Southern food with international infusions at his Museum District restaurant Lucille’s — opened as a tribute to his great grandmother and culinary pioneer Lucille B. Smith.
 Chef Williams has served as the lone culinary cultural ambassador for the USA for three years, advancing food diplomacy in destinations like Slovenia, Croatia, and Ukraine.
 He is also a member of the Southern Food Ways Alliance, an organization that documents, studies, and explores the diverse food cultures of the changing American South.

 Chef Williams most recent endeavor — his newly-formed non- profit Lucille’s 1913 — mimics the ethos of his restaurant and its namesake, functioning as a conscious community collective that combines food philanthropy and nutrition development to further nourish our most vulnerable communities.
 To date, Lucille’s 1913 has delivered more than 65,000 meals to Houstonians in need since the start of the COVID-19 pandemic.

 ⏰ On Monday (December 7th) Chef Van showed us how to make one of his favorite holiday recipes: